Danish apparel sector natural capital account

 Høst-Madsen N K, Damgaaard C K, Jørgensen R, Bartlett C, Bullock S, Richens J, de Saxcé M, Schmidt J (2014)

-Danish Environmental Protection Agency, October 2014
+Danish Environmental Protection Agency, Environmental project No. 1606, October 2014

 The Danish apparel sector is globally recognised and economically important to the Nordic region.
 The textile sector for Denmark had an estimated value of DKK 38.6bn in 2012 (DMOGT, 2013), including apparel and other textiles.
 Like most apparel, it is associated with environmental impacts across supply chains worldwide.
 The Danish Environmental Protection Agency commissioned Niras, 2.-0 LCA consultants and Trucost to conduct a triple-level natural capital valuation to determine the impacts of apparel production , where they occur and what the significant impacts are in monetary terms.
 The analysis focuses on three levels of the apparel sector in Denmark.
 These are:

 - National sector-level (including all apparel consumed within Denmark)

 - Company-level (including all IC Group core brands)

 - Fibre-level (agricultural/raw material production phase of individual fibre types)